 Strengthening Families Together – First Nations is available to First Nations communities across British Columbia and is free of charge to participants and facilitators.

 Find a Strengthening Communities Together – First Nations program near you.

 (For more information on the Strengthening Families Together-First Nations program, the same course offered through a cultural indigenous lens, please see the section below).

-This program, developed by the Schizophrenia Society of Canada is now available, replacing the “Family to Family” program.
+This program is now available, replacing the “Family to Family” program.

 Be sure you check with your local regional educator for a complete list of courses and groups in your area.

 Most regions offer this course in spring and fall and take names for waiting lists in between.
 If you don’t see a course coming up, be sure to call your local BCSS Regional Educator or local BCSS Branch and get on the list to be contacted when one is scheduled.
 If we don’t hear from you, we won’t know there is enough interest to hold a course, so it’s helpful to put your name on the list.